-Have you ever wondered how to stop snacking at work and why it just seems so darn hard?
+Have you ever wondered how to stop snacking the day away and why it just seems so darn hard?

 - Your energy levels are low